 The parallel and distributed computing group investigates the use of parallel computing and distributed systems in various applications, especially in data management and its analysis.

 The pervasive data science group studies the proliferation of sensor-enabled devices in our everyday environments.
 The group is particularly interested in how the data provided by such devices can be used to support scientific investigations.

-Group leader: Professor Petteri Nurmi
+Group leader: Associate Professor Petteri Nurmi

 The secure systems group studies the development and optimisation of information systems.
 Its research focuses on ways to build state-of-the-art systems that are easy to use, have reasonable development costs and ensure adequate safety.

 The systems and media group investigates various digital systems, such as mobile networks, online services and virtual reality, and how users operate in the systems.
 In its research, the group focuses on users’ behaviour and, based on the data collected, strives to build better systems that are safe, energy-efficient and scalable.

 Group leader: Professor Pan Hui